ansonTGN/AI-Investigacion-MCP-V1/README.md

 ### ▶️ Usage

-Once configured, you can run the two main workflows.
+The project has two main execution workflows.

-#### Daily Trend Research
+#### 1. Daily Trend Research

-This is the main workflow.
-It will run the research on all enabled platforms, analyze the data, and generate reports.
+This is the primary workflow.
+It runs research on all enabled platforms using the keywords in `keywords/active.json`, analyzes the data, discovers new keywords, and generates reports.

 ```bash
 python ai_trend_researcher.py
 ```

-The script will print its progress to the console.
-Upon completion, you will find the JSON report in the `reports/` directory and, if configured, a new page in Notion and a new record in your Supabase table.
+The script will log its progress to the console.
+When it finishes, you will find:
+- A JSON report in the `reports/` directory.
+- A new page in your specified Notion workspace (if configured).
+- A new record in your Supabase table (if configured).

-#### Deep Dive Research
+#### 2. Deep Dive Research (`research_assistant`)

-This script uses the `research_hub` server to perform advanced paper searches, download them, analyze them, and generate bibliographies.
+This advanced script uses the custom `research_hub` server to perform in-depth academic research.
+It searches for papers, downloads PDFs, and generates bibliographies.

-1. Ensure the `research_hub` executable is correctly configured in your `.env`.
+1. Ensure the `RESEARCH_HUB_EXECUTABLE` path in your `.env` is correct.
-2. (Optional) Add search terms to the `terminos.txt` file.
+2. Add search terms to the `terminos.txt` file (one per line).

 ```bash
 python research_assistant.py
 ```

-The results of this execution (CSVs, JSONs, BibTeX files, and logs) will be saved in subdirectories within `salidas/` to keep each run organized.
+The results (CSVs, JSONs, BibTeX files, and logs) will be saved in a timestamped subdirectory within `salidas/` to keep each run organized.

 ### 🤝 Contributing

-Contributions are welcome.
+Contributions are welcome!
 If you have ideas for improving the project, new platforms to integrate, or find any bugs, please open an issue or submit a pull request.

 ### 📄 License